Sohelnur/Portfolio/README.md

 - Build interactive dashboards and visual stories using Power BI and Excel.

- -Present analytical case studies that reflect business decision-making scenarios.
+- Present analytical case studies that reflect business decision-making scenarios.

 - Maintain a structured, professional portfolio for recruiters and industry experts.